manuelarte/gowasp/README.md

 Run the `#Scenario 2` http requests that tries to inject a `<script>` content in your comment.

 To solve this remember to always escape/validate user input.
-In this case, Gin provides already a mechanism against this attack, and we needed to avoid it by creating a custom function to avoid escaping the html characters.
+In this case, [Gin](https://gin-gonic.com/) provides already a mechanism against this attack, and we needed to avoid it by creating a custom function to avoid escaping the html characters.
 You can check [`gowasp.main`](cmd/gowasp/gowasp.go) how I created an `unsafe` function to render html content.

+## TODO

+- Add a dockerfile so people can follow without having Go installed.
+- Improve the css.
+- Avoiding brute force attacks.
+- Insufficient logging when adding the comment.

 [1]: http://localhost:8080/users/signup
 [2]: http://localhost:8080/users/login